danialbka/allinonescraper/README.md

 It will return to the main menu after each download; submit a blank URL to exit.

+When running in the default `auto` mode, it will also ask whether you want to download the URL as a video or as images.

 You can also run:

 ```bash